 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 There are so many incredible things to do in Indianapolis, Indiana!
 From culture to cuisine, historical sites to contemporary entertainment, the array of activities in Indianapolis is outstanding.
-For visitors planning an Indianapolis getaway weekend itinerary – and for locals wondering what to do this weekend in Indianapolis – we compiled a list of fabulously fun things to do in Indy.

-46 Things To Do in Indianapolis Weekend Itinerary
+Top Things To Do in Indianapolis

-Planning a Weekend in Indianapolis
+Planning a Weekend in Indianapolis Itinerary

 Organizing a Weekend Trip to Indianapolis

-Are There Fun Things To Do in Indianapolis for Free?
+46 Fun Things To Do in Indianapolis

-Things To Do Downtown: Indianapolis Attractions
+Downtown Indianapolis Things To Do

 #1 Climb to the Top of Soldiers and Sailors Monument

 Climbing to the observation deck of the Soldiers and Sailors Monument is a must-do Indianapolis activity.
+Standing at 285.5 feet in the heart of downtown Indianapolis, the Soldiers and Sailors Monument honors Hoosiers who fought in America’s earliest wars.

-Inside the tower, visitors can stop by the gift shop – and then start climbing the 330 steps to the top for panoramic views of Indy.
-Climbing up the stairs is one of the best things to do in Indianapolis for free, but visitors can also catch a ride on the elevator for a small fee.
+The monument, which was completed in 1902, is a symbol of the city and is listed on the National Register of Historic Places.
+Inside, visitors can start by climbing 330 for panoramic views of Indy.
+Climbing up the stairs is one of the best things to do in Indianapolis for free, but you can also ride an elevator for a small fee.

 Pro Tip: The nearby City-County Building also offers a free observation deck for visitors.
-The super views are well-worth the effort it takes to find the right elevator!

 #2 Walk the Indianapolis Cultural Trail

 Without a doubt, one of the best things in Indianapolis is walking, jogging or biking the Cultural Trail.
 The 8-mile paved path weaves through downtown Indy passing some of the best cultural institutions in the city.

 Along the route, there are multiple works of art.
 Visitors intrigued by historic figures should not miss the section called The Glick Peace Walk, which celebrates the lives of profound luminaries.

 #3 Feast at the Indianapolis City Market

 Foodies, history buffs and architecture fans will all want to put City Market on their Indianapolis to-do list.
+The City Market dates to 1821 when it opened as a farmers’ market.
+It relocated to the current building in 1886.

+Today, the Indy City Market is a bustling food court with some of the best eateries under one roof.
 Diners will find a wide range of fare – from southern comfort food to authentic Mexican tamales to Parisian crepes.
-Don’t miss the view from the second floor – and the Tomlinson Tap Room, if you are thirsty for a local Indy beer.
-Just keep in mind, the City Market hours vary by day and season.
+Just keep in mind, the City Market hours vary and it is currently undergoing a massive makeover.

 #4 Go Underground to the Indianapolis Catacombs